impact on life - healthcare publishing

 Writing your will does not mean you'll suddenly find yourself on your death bed.
 It is sad to think about a time you won't be here, but it's essential for your peace of mind, especially if you have children, and to save your loved ones from unnecessary stress in the future.

+If you have no surviving relatives, the whole estate would go to the Crown (This is known as bona vacantia).
+If you are not married or in a civil partnership but have children, your children will inherit your estate.
 It is worth noting that if you and your partner are not married or in a civil partnership, the law views them as a friend and they may not receive any provision from your estate, leaving them in financial difficulty.
 Note also that in some (but not all) cases, jointly owned assets may pass to the co-owners, irrespective of the above rules of intestacy.

 To download the Making a Will Publication please select the relevant area: